-Related Literature This paper is related to the substantial literature on redistributive taxation.
 In their review of the optimal labor income tax literature, Piketty and Saez (2013a) note that researchers typically focus on 'the classical trade-off between equity and efficiency which is at the core of the optimal labor income tax problem.'
 Similarly, Piketty and Saez (2013b) analyze the optimal inheritance tax through the lens of an equity-efficiency trade-off, noting that their results are orthogonal to concerns over optimal capital accumulation.
-Werning (2007) considers the equity-efficiency trade-off in a dynamic economy subject to aggregate shocks.
+In depart from much of the literature in considering the trade-off between redistribution and optimal capital accumulation.
+This paper is certainly not the first to consider a trade-off between capital accumulation and taxation (Atkinson and Sandmo 1980; Hamada 1972, Pizzo 2023).
+However, this paper is one of only a few that analyze a trade-off between redistribution and capital accumulation while abstracting away from inefficiency concerns (notably Pestieau and Possen (1978) and Okuno and Yakita (1981)).